General

 Range and Habitat

-Calliope Hummingbird: Breeds in mountains from central interior British Columbia and southwestern Alberta, south through Washington, Oregon, Nevada, and California to northern Baja California, and east to northern Wyoming, western Colorado, and Utah.
-Spends winters from northern to central Mexico.
-Found in mountains (along meadows, canyons and streams), in open montane forests, and in willow and alder thickets.
-Commonly found in chaparral, lowland brushy areas, and deserts during migration and in winter
+Calliope Hummingbird: Breeds from central British Columbia and southwestern Alberta, through Washington, Oregon, Nevada, and California to northern Baja California, and east to Wyoming, Colorado, and Utah.
+Winters from northern to central Mexico.
+Prefers meadows, canyons and streams in open montane forests.
+In winter and migration prefers chaparral, lowland brushy areas, and deserts.

 Breeding and Nesting